joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/28/science/ukraine-nuclear-radiation-sensors.html?searchResultPosition=4

 **African Farmers May Have a Coffee Robust Enough for the Climate Crisis**\
-`As global warming threatens two popular varieties, growers in Uganda are betting on a species that can stand up to heat, drought and pests.`\
+`As global warming threatens two popular species, growers in Uganda are betting on a variety that can stand up to heat, drought and pests.`\
 https://nytimes.com/2023/04/28/climate/coffee-liberica-uganda.html?searchResultPosition=5

 **Venus the Influencer?
 An Italian Tourism Campaign Prompts Backlash.**\